Connect with others who understand.

 • Peripheral neuropathy (numbness, tingling, or pain in the hands or feet)

-• Gastrointestinal symptoms, such as diarrhea or constipation
+• Digestive symptoms, such as diarrhea or constipation

 How Is AL Amyloidosis Treated?